darktrojan/idldocs/nsIAbDirectory.rst

 Creates a new mailing list in the directory.
 Currently only supported for top-level directories.

-@param  list  The new mailing list to add.
-@return The mailing list directory added, which may have been modified.

 Parameters
 ^^^^^^^^^^

 * ``in nsIAbDirectory list``
+  The new mailing list to add.

 Return value
 ^^^^^^^^^^^^

 * ``nsIAbDirectory``
+  The mailing list directory added, which may have been modified.

 editMailListToDatabase
 ----------------------